Self Guided Hut to Hut in the Italian Dolomites & South Tyrol

 Spectacular hiking in the world’s most beautiful mountains

-- Choose from five breathtaking 7 night itineraries
+- Choose from one of our breathtaking 7 night itineraries or a shorter 2, 3 or 4 night route

 - Itineraries to suit both high level walkers and intermediate walkers